jimbrig/KaaS-Old/README.md

 Welcome to my personal knowledge base - **KaaS** or Knowledge as a Service.

-Inside is my personal, customized, digital knowledge notebase structured loosely as a [[Literary Notes/Zettelkasten]], a collection of interlinked [[Placeholders/Atomic Notes]] about anything that interests me.
+Inside is my personal, customized, digital knowledge notebase structured loosely as a [Zettelkasten](Literary Notes/Zettelkasten), a collection of interlinked [Atomic Notes](Placeholders/Atomic Notes) about anything that interests me.

 Consider this my *Digital Garden*.
 It is a garden that needs to be maintained and cared for overtime to produce fruitful outcomes.